ChinmayGopal931/go-JSON-RPC/README.md

 ```

 4. Read the logs from the deploy script and copy them over to the config.yaml file
-5. Run `go run main.go` in the root Directory to start the server
+5. Run `go run main.go` in the root Directory to start the golang rpc server

   ![Screenshot 2024-09-08 at 7 46 44 PM](https://github.com/user-attachments/assets/1090ee01-40c8-4d1d-9b96-beee086568d6)